technobird22/technobird22.github.io/README.md

-# technobird22.github.io
+# Welcome to tech.nzbird.com
-My GitHub sites website for a variety of purposes
+This is my website for a variety of purposes